ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   * If the set of log entries are not seen as acceptable by the Appraisal Policy for Evidence, the device should not be trusted.

   * If the AIK signature is not correct, or freshness such as that provided by the nonce is not included in the response, the device should not be trusted.

-* time(RX): At some point after the verification of Evidence, the Attester can no longer be considered Attested as trustworthy.
+  * If time(RG)-time(NS) is greater than the threshold in the Appraisal Policy for Evidence, the Evidence is considered stale and not trusted.

 ### Transport and Encoding